jozefg/drafts/flavors-of-tt.md

 we've applied to prove a proposition.
 There's no ingrained notion of "running" an `M` since it's built on after the fact.
-What we have instead is this `≡` relation which just specifies which symbols we consider equivalent but even it is pretty arbitrary.
+What we have instead is this `≡` relation which just specifies which symbols we consider equivalent but even it is was defined arbitrarily.
 There's no reason we `≡` needs to be a reasonable term rewriting system or anything.
 If we're good at our jobs it will be, sometimes (HoTT) it's not completely clear what that computation system is even though we're working to find it.
+So I'd describe a (good) formal type theory as an axiomatic system like any other that we can add a computational flavor to.

-This leads to the first interpretation of the props-as-types correspondence (the boring one).
+This leads to the first interpretation of the props-as-types correspondence.
 This states that the inductively defined judgments of a logic give rise to a type theory whose terms are proof terms for those same inductively defined judgments.
 It's an identification of similar looking syntactic systems.
 It's useful to be sure if you want to develop a formal type theory, but it gives us less insight into the computational nature of a logic because we've reflected into a type theory which we have no reason to suspect has a reasonable computational characterization.

-*It was pointed out to me that there is a very large gap between decidable and efficiently computable.
-Many, many things in formal type theory are inefficient to compute*.

 ## Behavioural/Computational Type Theory and Props-as-Types #2